Skip to main content

 Article 9-A—Franchise tax on general business corporations

-Information on this page relates to a tax year that began on or after January 1, 2023, and before January 1, 2024.
+Information on this page relates to a tax year that began on or after January 1, 2024, and before January 1, 2025.

-• you are a foreign corporation that is a general partner in a partnership that does business, employs capital, owns or leases property, maintains an office, or derives receipts from activity, in New York State; or
+• a foreign corporation that is a general partner in a partnership that does business, employs capital, owns or leases property, maintains an office, or derives receipts from activity, in New York State; or

-• you are a foreign corporation that is a limited partner in a partnership that does business, employs capital, owns or leases property, maintains an office, or derives receipts from activity, in New York State and you are engaged directly or indirectly, in the participation or in the domination or control of all or any portion of the business activities or affairs of the partnership.
+• a foreign corporation that is a limited partner in a partnership that does business, employs capital, owns or leases property, maintains an office, or derives receipts from activity, in New York State and you are engaged directly or indirectly, in the participation or in the domination or control of all or any portion of the business activities or affairs of the partnership.

 When considering the last 2 bullets above, a limited liability company or limited liability partnership that is treated as a partnership for federal income tax purposes will be treated as a partnership for New York State tax purposes.
-Corporations engaged in a unitary business with another corporation(s) should see Form CT-3-A-I, Table of contents, and go to “Who must file a combined return” for information concerning the combined return filing requirements.
+Corporations engaged in a unitary business with other corporations should see Form CT-3-A-I, Table of contents, and go to “Who must file a combined return” for information concerning the combined return filing requirements.

 Information